 Moving work to the browser

 7 min read

-It’s best to use two separate computers for work and personal stuff.
-In this setup, it’s feasible to protect your privacy and put work behind when you clock out — especially if you’re remote.
+It’s best to use two separate computers — one for work and one for personal stuff.
+This is the easiest way to protect your privacy and put work behind when you clock out.
+Especially if you work remotely.

 But say that you’re among over half of people who either use their work devices for personal tasks — or the other way around.

 My boss doesn’t use any spyware to track me.
-The most privacy-invasive service on my laptop is … Google Workspace.
-There’s no VPN or remote disk management pre-installed.
+The most privacy-invasive service on my laptop is Google Workspace.
+There are no pre-installed apps.
 Everyone’s free to use whatever tools they’re the most productive with.

-When I joined the company, I noticed that folks have both personal and work things opened on their machines.
-So, without giving it too much thought, I did the same.
+When I joined the company, I saw that people had both work and personal apps installed on their machines.
+So, without thinking too much about it, I did the same.

 That’s not right

 As you might have guessed, that approach was a disaster.
-My digital spaces were borderless.
 It was impossible to disconnect from work.
 Furiously red notification dots were constantly screaming for my attention, and my habits were too strong to ignore them.

 My journey towards better privacy was being sabotaged — and I was the one to blame.
-Even though I was hardening Firefox and setting rules for every network connection with the help from Little Snitch, Zoom was sitting on my disk like it’s never had any issues.
-In my mind, I was savvy — but in reality, I didn’t practice the basics.
+Even though I hardened Firefox and configured my firewall (with the help from Little Snitch), Zoom was sitting on my disk like it’s never had any issues.
+In my mind, I was savvy — but in reality, I wasn't practicing the basics.

 On a related note, my work-related apps didn’t function properly in my privacy-first setup.
-For instance: because Firefox is a non-Chromium browser, I had to apologize for audio and video glitches every time I joined a meeting via Google Meet (a common bug that’s a part of a bigger problem).
+For example: because Firefox is a non-Chromium browser, I had to apologize for audio and video glitches every time I joined a meeting via Google Meet (a common bug that’s part of a bigger problem).

-And because I had a preference for desktop apps, I was using Apple’s native clients for email and calendar.
+I also had a preference for desktop apps, so I was using Apple’s native email and calendar clients.
 And that really worked like garbage.
-Rescheduling events always resulted in some kind of conflict, and I was missing out on so many objectively great Gmail features.
+Rescheduling events always resulted in some sort of conflict, and I was missing out on great features.

+Moving work to the browser